CenterValentine/Module-1---C--/readme.md

 # Overview

+This CLI application analyzes text files and places the analysis into a .txt or .json file.
+The anlysis provides a count of all words as well as line, character, character type and word counts.

-This CLI application allows text files to be parsed or tokenized in order to gather text based insights about the text document.
-In the world of LLMs, word and language patterns are key and this application takes a basic but important step toward these actions.
+This CLI application was inpired by the world of LLMs where file interpretiation and incorporating such data int LLMS opens doors to productivity.
+In the world of LLMs, word and language patterns are key and this application takes a basic but important step toward such potential actions.

-{Provide a description of the software that you wrote to demonstrate the C++ language.}

-{Describe your purpose for writing this software.}

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running and a walkthrough of the code.
-Focus should be on sharing what you learned about the language syntax.}

 [Software Demo Video](http://youtube.link.goes.here)